There are a lot of potential first-time home buyers that delay getting a mortgage simply because it seems like a long and daunting process.

 USDA Loans – The US Department of Agriculture has the USDA mortgage program that helps low-income buyers in rural areas of the country save money on a mortgage.
 If you’re in a USDA eligible location then you may qualify with no downpayment and low mortgage rate of just 0.35%.

 203k Loans – If you’re interested in buying a fixer-upper then there is a renovation FHA loan called a 203k loan.
-Where you can buy a home in need of repairs and get a loan for both the purchase of the property and the cost of repairs.
+Where you can buy a home in need of repairs and get a loan for both the purchase of the property and the cost of repairs and home improvements.

 Buying a house for the first time doesn’t have to be scary, follow these 9 tips and make sure you work with a great realtor and loan officer and the process should run smoothly.